fmanteca/CosmicMuons-FrameWork/README.md

 Now you can feed FireWorks with the output file, make the flat ntuples, etc, and check out things.

-Note that some modifications will be needed to include the generated particles truth information in the flat ntuples.
+Note that some modifications will be needed to include the generated particles truth information in the flat ntuples, i.e., read the `genParticles` collection, loop over the elements, store in new output branches the kinematic information from the muons.
+This is a good exercise for homework.